Discover Whakarewarewa Village & Geothermal Attraction

 Whakarewarewa map | Photo: Travel In Culture

+To visit Whakarewarewa (or another Māori community), you can take a tour where you visit the local village and learn about its culture and traditions.
 A visit to Whakarewarewa includes, in addition to the language lesson and the cultural insight provided in the guided tour of the village, the opportunity to take a self-guided walk on the grounds following the trails.
-Here you have the chance to take a closer look at all the boiling mud pools and other geothermal pools, as well as unpredictable geysers.
+Here, you can study all the boiling mud pools, other geothermal pools, and unpredictable geysers.

 Photo: Travel In Culture